DavidUWL/project-5/README.md

 <hr>

 ### Defensive Design
-* As mentioned above, users will not be able to access certain pages of the website without being authenticated.
-With both a mix of the dynamic navbar and Django's templating language, the option will not be given to the user - but if the URL is entered manually the user will be prompted to sign in or register regardless.
+* Users must be validated to access any part of the site that requires authentication, including the cart/checkout/profile pages. <br>
+A custom 404 page has been implemented that will be returned if any page/records cannot be found.
 <hr>

 ### Table Automation